HaxabjaPnl/ipatool_Downloader/README.md

 ipatool
 https://github.com/majd/ipatool

-edit python script file and input your apple id email address.
+Open python script file and type your apple id email address.
 All the IPA files are encrypted.